-

 What financial statements are required for a public equity offering?
 When do financial statements go stale?
 Under what accounting standards do the financial statements have to be prepared?

 Issuers must disclose audited historical financial statements covering the latest three (3) financial years as well as the corresponding auditor’s reports.
-If the issuer has been in operation for a shorter period than three (3) years, financial information must be provided for the period that the issuer has been active.
-If the issuer is listed on a regulated market, financial statements must as a general rule be prepared in accordance with IFRS-standards.
+If the issuer has been in operation for a shorter period than three (3) years, financial information must be provided for the period during which the issuer has been active.
+If the issuer is listed on a regulated market, financial statements must be prepared in accordance with IFRS.

 -